GluuFederation/docs-casa-prod/docs/source/quick-start.md

 ## Getting started

-### Install packages
+### Install

-Casa requires an operational Gluu Server with a matching version number (e.g. Casa 4.0 and Gluu 4.0).
-In addition, Casa should be installed on the same server or virtual machine as the Gluu Server.

-- Follow the [Casa installation instructions](./installation/installation.md#installation-via-linux-packages) to install the packages.
+Casa is installed on the same server or virtual machine as the Gluu Server: follow the [Casa installation instructions](./installation/installation.md#installation-via-linux-packages).

-If you don't already have the Gluu Server installed, it will be automatically installed with Casa.

-*Do **not** run setup_casa.py at this time.*

-### Set up Gluu Server

-If the Gluu Server was installed in the previous step, follow these instructions to [start the server](https://gluu.org/docs/ce/4.0/installation-guide/install/#start-the-server-and-log-in) and [run the setup script](https://gluu.org/docs/ce/4.0/installation-guide/install/#run-setuppy).

-Otherwise, skip this step.

-Make sure the Gluu Server has at least the following components:

-  - oxAuth OAuth2 Server
-  - oxTrust admin GUI
-  - Gluu LDAP
-  - Apache Web Server

-### Set up Casa

-Once the Gluu Server is installed, [run the Casa setup script](./installation.md#run-the-setup-script).

-The [oxd client software](https://gluu.org/docs/oxd) is a required component to integrate Casa with the Gluu Server.
-It will be automatically installed with the script.
-When prompted, select `no` to install oxd.

 ### Configure Casa